scattering-ai/MLDrop/README.md

 # MLDrop client
-Easily deploy PyTorch models for serving with one line.
+Easily deploy PyTorch models for serving with a few lines.

 [MLDrop](https://scattering-ai.webflow.io/) is a platform that allows you to deploy PyTorch models for serving.